 An outstanding cultural exploration of Mexico’s history including over 300 actors and dancers.

-Show plays nightly.
+The show plays nightly.

 There’s a variety of food available at reasonable prices, you can bring food with you, but there’s really no need as there are plenty of food and drink choices available.